scalacenter/bloop/website/content/docs/commands-reference.md

   <dt><code>--reporter</code></dt>
   <dd>
     <p>
       The error reporter to use.
-By default, Bloop's error reporter is use.
+By default, Bloop's error reporter is used.
 The possible choices are <code>bloop</code> and <code>scalac</code>.
     </p>
     <p><em>example:</em> <samp>bloop compile foobar --reporter scalac</samp>